How to stop overspending?

 When we were just getting started our new life in a new country, my wife and I agreed that we were going to stick to the basics, which means that we’re only going to buy the bare necessities to maintain our household and family’s needs; no bells and whistles, just the basics!

-It’s hard to migrate in a new country and it’s even harder when you try to keep up with the Jones’s.
+It’s hard to migrate to a new country and it’s even harder when you try to keep up with the Jones’s.

 If you’re in a situation where you have a lot of crap from years and years of spending, turn the things you don’t need into cash!